Raptors

 Information

-On any given day in the summer, a Swainson’s Hawk makes its presence known by its piercing scream high in the air.
-A large number of Swainson’s return to the Front Range every year, and can be found circling for small rodents for the duration of the summer.
-Though they are frequently confused with Red Tail Hawks, they have several distinguishing characteristics.
-The Swainson’s is noticeably smaller than the Red Tail Hawk, and lacks the rusty tail that adult Red Tails sport.
+A Swainson’s Hawk is present on any given summer day with its piercing scream high in the air.
+They return in large numbers to the Front Range every year and can be found circling for small rodents all summer.
+Though frequently confused with Red Tail Hawks, the Swainson is noticeably smaller and lacks the rusty tail that adult Red Tails sport.
 Swainson’s have a brown bib and creamy white belly, easily spotted when perched.
-When in flight, the underwings are black, with white “armpits”.
-Once the season begins to change, these hawks began one of the longest migratory journey of any bird of prey, with their final destination being southern Argentina.
+When in flight, the underwings are black, with white “armpits.”
+Once the season begins to change, these hawks start one of the longest migratory journeys of any bird of prey, and make their way to southern Argentina.

-Cooper’s Hawks are the culprit for the piles of feathers found under trees, near the trail and even in your backyard.
-A bird eating hawk, the Cooper’s can navigate swiftly through dense branches to get to the songbird or chickadee just leaving a feeder.
-The Cooper’s Hawk pictured is a juvenile, though when mature looks nearly identical to a Sharp-Shinned Hawk, but larger.
-A Cooper’s Hawk can be crow sized, and a Sharp-Shinned is typically robin sized.
+Cooper’s Hawks are the culprit for the piles of feathers found under trees, near the trail, and even in your backyard.
+A bird-eating hawk can navigate swiftly through dense branches to get to the songbird or chickadee.
+The Cooper’s Hawk pictured is a juvenile, adults look nearly identical to a Sharp-Shinned Hawk, but larger.
+A Cooper’s Hawk can be crow-sized, and a Sharp-Shinned is typically robin-sized.

 The American Kestrel is North America’s smallest falcon!
-A small kestrel can weigh just a few ounces, equivalent to about 40 pennies, though in this area they tend to be a bit larger due to the abundance of food.
-Don’t underestimate its size, the American Kestrel is quite powerful, able to carry a small rodent off the ground easily.
-Their diet consists of insects, small birds and rodents like voles, mice and shrews.
+The smallest ones weigh just a few ounces (about 40 pennies).
+In this area though, they tend to be a bit larger due to the abundance of food.
+Their diet consists of insects, small birds, and rodents like voles, mice, and shrews.
+Don’t underestimate its size!
+They are powerful and can quickly carry a small rodent off the ground.
 They have the unique ability to hover in midair and drop rapidly to pounce on prey.
-The kestrel shown is a male, much more colorful and vibrant than the female counterpart.
+The kestrel shown is a male.
+Males are much more colorful and vibrant than the female counterpart.

-Like the Cooper’s Hawk, the Sharp Shinned Hawk focuses mainly on hunting smaller birds.
-This hawk is can be confused with a falcon, like the kestrel, as its tail is long in proportion to its body.
-Unlike other hawks, they do not soar high in the air in search of their prey, they camouflage on low branches, swooping in on a songbird with excellent precision.
+Like the Cooper’s Hawk, the Sharp-shinned Hawk focuses mainly on hunting smaller birds.
+This hawk can be confused with a falcon, like the kestrel, as its tail is long in proportion to its body.
+Unlike other hawks, they do not soar high in the air in search of their prey; they camouflage on low branches swooping in on a songbird with excellent precision.
+You can often find them on tree brnahces close to bird feeders.

 This point of interest is part of the tour: Standley Lake Regional Park & Wildlife Refuge Guided Tour